ocean-data-challenges/2023b_SSHmapping_HF_California/README.md

 The goal is to investigate how to best reconstruct sequences of Sea Surface Height (SSH) maps in the Californian SWOT cross-over from artificial SWOT satellite altimetry observations.
 This data challenge follows an _Observation System Simulation Experiment_ framework: "reference" full SSH are from a numerical simulation with a realistic, high-resolution ocean circulation model: the reference simulation.
 Satellite observations are simulated by sampling the reference simulation based on realistic orbits of past, existing or future altimetry satellites.
 A baseline reconstruction method is provided (see below) and the practical goal of the challenge is to beat this baseline according to scores also described below and in Jupyter notebooks.

 ### Reference simulation
 The reference simulation is the MITgcm simulation.
 The simulation is run with tidal forcing.
 The SSH maps are available hourly.
+The barotropic tide has been removed from the reference run.

 ### Observations
-The SSH observations are SWOT altimeter data without observation errors, with KaRIn errors only and with all observation errors.
+The SSH observations are SWOT altimeter data simulated on the reference run.
+Hence, the barotropic tide is also not present in the SWOT observations.

+Three mapping experiments can be performed using SWOT:
+- without observation errors ('ssh_karin_true_corr' variable),
+- with KaRIn errors only ('ssh_karin_rand_corr' variable),
+- with all observation errors ('ssh_karin_corr' variable).

+see notebooks/demo_perform_oi.ipynb for clarifications.

 ### Data sequence and use